opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Full Page/README.md

 **3. Account and Account Group**

-The ``accountId`` and ``accountGroupId`` values identify the merchant account group can be found in the top left of your merchant configuration.
+The ``accountId`` and ``accountGroupId`` values identify the merchant account group, which can be found in the top left of your merchant configuration.

 **4. merchantCode**